AtharvaB-22/Pastebin-Crawler/README.md

 - Logs all activities and errors.
 - This will be updated as we implement more features.
 - Archive Scraper: Extracts up to 30 paste IDs from https://pastebin.com/archive using `requests` and `BeautifulSoup`.
+- Content Fetcher: Asynchronously fetches raw paste content using `aiohttp` in batches of 5, with retry logic and rate-limiting.

 ## Configuration
 All constants are defined in `config.py`, including: